-The Court purports to derive from our precedents a "functional" test for the extraterritorial reach of the writ, ante, at 2258, which shows that the Military Commissions Act unconstitutionally restricts the scope of habeas.
+The Court purports to derive from our precedents a "functional" test for the extraterritorial reach of the writ. ante, at 34, which shows that the Military Commissions Act unconstitutionally restricts the scope of habeas.
 That is remarkable because the most pertinent of those precedents, Johnson v.
-Eisentrager, 339 U.S. 763, 70 S.Ct.
-936, 94 L.Ed.
-1255, conclusively establishes the opposite.
-There we were confronted with the claims of 21 Germans held at Landsberg Prison, an American military facility located in the American zone of occupation in postwar Germany.
+Eisentrager, 339 U.S. 763, conclusively establishes the opposite.
+There we were confronted with the claims of 21 Germans held at Landsberg Prison, an American military facility located in the American Zone of occupation in postwar Germany.
 They had been captured in China, and an American military commission sitting there had convicted them of war crimes-collaborating with the Japanese after Germany's surrender.
-Id., at 765-766, 70 S.Ct.
-936. Like petitioners here, the Germans claimed that their detentions violated the Constitution and international law, and sought a writ of habeas corpus.
+Id., at 765-766.
+Like the petitioners here, the Germans claimed that their detentions violated the Constitution and international law, and sought a writ of habeas corpus.
 Writing for the Court, Justice Jackson held that American courts lacked habeas jurisdiction:

 "We are cited to [sic] no instance where a court, in this or any other country where the writ is known, has issued it on behalf of an alien enemy who, at no relevant time and in no stage of his captivity, has been within its territorial jurisdiction.
 Nothing in the text of the Constitution extends such a right, nor does anything in our statutes."
-Id., at 768, 70 S.Ct.
-936.
+Id., at 768.